Mitchelton State School: History

 Mitchelton State School's Boulton & Paul building was extended in 1954 by three DPW-designed classrooms to its east and one Boulton & Paul classroom to its west.
 North of the western classroom, an extension was built for use as a library.
 Block C was extended by one classroom to its east by 1954.

 Another Highset Timber School building with enclosed stair, Block E, was constructed in 1957, to the west of Block C, to which it was connected by a short, raised walkway.
 The building faced more to the east than previous buildings.
 It had a northern verandah on the upper level, was clad with chamfer boards, and had a gable roof.
 Two of its classrooms, which were 21 ft (6.4m) wide, were separated from each other by large folding doors.
 The verandah had a balustrade of bag and hat racks, and the stair at the eastern end was enclosed by a glazed screen.
 The walkway between the buildings was steel-framed with v-shaped columns, fabricated from steel pipe, and wire mesh balustrades.
 Underneath was open play space for pupils.

 Similarly, Block D, also a highset, timber building, was built to the west of Block B, to which it was connected by a raised walkway.
 Parallel to Block E, it was clad with chamfer boards, and had a gable roof.
 The building was mostly enclosed around the perimeter underneath for students' play space and had a northern verandah and classrooms on the upper level.
 The southern side had large areas of hopper windows and the northern verandah wall had double doors and double-hung windows with fanlights.
 The verandah had a balustrade of bag and hat racks and the stairs were partially enclosed with glazed panels.
 The classrooms, which were 21 ft (6.4m) wide, were divided from each other by a timber partition which had a connecting door at the southern end.
 A western extension to Block D, of two classrooms, was completed by September 1959.

 An important component of Queensland state schools was their grounds.
 The early and continuing commitment to play-based education, particularly in primary school, resulted in the provision of outdoor play space and sporting facilities, such as ovals and tennis courts.
 Also, trees and gardens were planted to shade and beautify schools.
-For planting on Arbor Day in May 1957, the Head Teacher, William Grant, ordered four Weeping Figs, three purple Bauhinia (Bauhinia purpurea) and two Leopard Trees (Libidibia ferrea).
+For planting on Arbor Day in May 1957, the Head Teacher, William Grant, ordered four Weeping Figs, three purple Bauhinia (Bauhinia purpurea) and two leopard trees (Flindersia maculosa).
 In 1960, aerial photography showed evidence of a planting scheme on the Mitchelton State School site, along the Mimosa Street and Glen Retreat Road boundaries, as well as the retention of mature trees northeast of Block C. The school playing field and two tennis courts were formed by May 1958.
 The swimming pool and associated dressing shed were erected by 1964.